 Applications are welcome from any parent/ carer who are employed within the Kent Maintained Schools or Academies.
 All children are required to attend a minimum of two full days in a week because we feel this best suits and supports children’s well- being.

-Parents/ carers can contact Mrs Rachel Carlow, the Nursery Manager or the Nursery Deputy and SENCO, Miss Carina Law email This will provide an opportunity to discuss admission arrangements and an invite to visit our setting.
+Parents/ carers can contact the nursery manager, Mrs Vicki Beebe, or Mrs Rachel Carlow, the Nursery administrator.
+This will provide an opportunity to discuss admission arrangements and an invite to visit our setting.
 During your visit we will be able to discuss possible arrangements for assessments for additional funding such as the Special Educational Needs Inclusion Fund (SENIF) or applying for funding under the Disability Access Fund (DAF) and how it could be used.

 Settling sessions would be discussed.
 We have a thorough settling in procedure and arrangements would be discussed and ideas shared on the best settling in procedure for your child.